josepegea/aliens/README.md

 the radar readings.

-In order to avoid too many false positives, it only tries to match partial readings if a certain thereshold of the alien pattern is not beyond each of the edges.
+In order to avoid too many false positives, it only tries to match partial readings if a certain threshold of the alien pattern is not beyond each of the edges.

-This thereshold is predefined at 0.5 (50%) and can be adjusted with the `--edge-thereshold` runtime option (or simply `-e`.
+This threshold is predefined at 0.5 (50%) and can be adjusted with the `--edge-threshold` runtime option (or simply `-e`.

 So you can run